 - Trouble concentrating

-This medically assisted treatment is for patients to safely go through the detox process under the supervision of our medical professionals.
+We offer medically assisted treatment for patients to safely go through the detox process under the supervision of our medical professionals.
 Cocaine detox symptoms can sometimes become dangerous, and it’s best to have a medical professional nearby in case the withdrawal and side effects reach a dangerous level.

 At Clearbrook, we offer some of the best Massachusetts drug rehab programs and withdrawal services that guide patients through a safe recovery journey.
 Cocaine detox can be terrifying and dangerous, which is why it should always be done in a safe, professional detox environment.

 Detox is only the first step of the recovery process.
-If you or someone you know is struggling with an addiction to cocaine, our cocaine treatment can help.
+If you or someone you know is struggling with this kind of addiction, our cocaine treatment program can help.
 Contact our Northeast addictions treatment center to learn how to get started.